Harry Coplan Professor of

 Medical Sociology, Deviance, Qualitative Research Methods.

-Peter Conrad has engaged in research and writing that has focused on identifying hyperactive children, the medicalization of deviance, the experience of epilepsy, worksite wellness programs, medical education, and the social meanings of the new genetics.
-His current research is on the structure and meanings of biomedical enhancement, focusing on the Human Growth Hormone, breast augmentation and the potentials of genetic enhancement.
+Peter Conrad has engaged in research and writing that has focused on identifying hyperactive (ADHD) children, the medicalization of deviance, the experience of epilepsy, worksite wellness programs, medical education, the social meanings of the new genetics and illness on the internet.
+His current research is on the structure, meanings, and potentials of biomedical enhancement and the globalization of ADHD.

 Conrad, who joined the Department of Sociology in 1979, has served as chair of the Medical Sociology Section of the American Sociological Association (1989-90) and President of the Society for the Study of Social Problems (1995-96).
 He received the Charles Horton Cooley Award (1981) from the Society for the Study of Symbolic Interaction for Deviance and Medicalization: From Badness to Sickness.
 In 1997 he was a Distinguished Fulbright Fellow at Queen's University of Belfast (Northern Ireland).
 In 2004, Conrad received the Leo G. Reeder Award from the Medical Sociology Section of the American Sociological Association.
 The award is given annually for "distinguished contributions to medical sociology."

-Conrad has published nine books or monographs and more than 100 articles and chapters.
+Conrad has published eleven books or monographs and more than 100 articles and chapters.

 Download his 2005 A.S.A.
 Reeder Award Lecture, "Shifting Engines of Medicalization."